-Within ERAs, Level 3 type models can be very powerful in assessing population-level impact of fisheries on seabirds.
 However, they can only be applied to the limited number of species for which comprehensive data are available.
 They can also create situations in which, in contrast to a precautionary approach, the burden of proof is placed on an ERA to demonstrate population-level impacts before action is taken to reduce bycatch.
-Based on experience from existing seabird ERAs, the initial priority should be given to Level 1 and Level 2 analyses that focus on the risk ranking of most or all species or populations of interest.
-Level 3 type analyses can provide useful case studies that support the results from Level 2, but given the data requirements and the effort needed for a thorough analysis, they will only be appropriate for a limited number of species.
-However, it is possible that future methodical development would make a Level 3 approach applicable to a wider range of seabirds.
+Pragmatically, the initial priority should therefore be for Level 1 and Level 2 ERAs that focus on the risk ranking of most or all species or populations of interest.
+Level 3 type analyses can provide useful case studies that support the results from Level 2, but given the data requirements and the effort needed for a thorough analysis, they will be appropriate for only a few species.

-4. Measures of productivity
+3.4.
+Measures of productivity

-A measure of productivity is needed for a Level 2 ERA analysis, which ranks species as high relative risk if they have low productivity or high susceptibility to bycatch in fisheries.
+A measure of productivity is needed for a Level 2 ERA, which ranks species as high relative risk if they have low productivity or high susceptibility to bycatch.
 In fisheries contexts, the term productivity is usually considered to reflect the natural growth rate of a population in the absence of fisheries mortality.

-In the ICCAT seabird assessment, productivity was measured by the single variable of life history strategy (see Appendix 1).
+In the ICCAT seabird assessment, productivity was represented by the single variable of life history strategy (see Appendix 1).
 Additional variables, such as age at first breeding, were considered for inclusion, but it was concluded that life history strategy captured the key differences among species in natural population growth rate.
 A more quantitative approach was trialed in the MFish ERA; a value for Rmax was estimated for each species using available data or substitutions from related species (around 1/3 of the parameter values were substitutions).
-Reliable data on age of first breeding and adult survival are unavailable for many species, in particular for burrow-nesting seabirds for which it may be impossible to discriminate between permanent emigration and mortality.
-Moreover, past studies have shown extensive variation in demographic parameters and population growth rates among populations of the same seabird species (Frederiksen et al. 2005; Nevoux et al. 2010).
+Reliable data on age of first breeding and adult survival are unavailable for many species, in particular burrow-nesting seabirds for which it may be impossible to discriminate between permanent emigration and mortality.
+Moreover, past studies have shown extensive variation in demographic parameters and population growth rates among populations [26,27].
 In addition, there are few estimates of adult survival prior to the advent of large-scale industrial fishing, yet the productivity parameter should reflect mortality in the absence of fishing impacts; hence, there is risk of some circularity in the wider analysis.
-Thus, estimates of Rmax may be unreliable, and consequent ranking of species could be misleading, despite the impression of accuracy provided by this quantitative approach (Waugh et al, 2009).
-The WCPFC ERA (Filippi et al. 2010, Waugh et al. submitted) compared an Rmax based index with an adapted version of the life history strategy variable (weighting it by age at first breeding, and called the 'Fecundity Factors Index'), and found them to be closely correlated.
-The use of the more straightforward measure for productivity is preferred by these authors, as it has been found to provide sufficient discrimination among species in relation to their capacity to buffer impacts of fisheries, and more appropriately reflect the quality of data that are currently available.
+Thus, estimates of Rmax may be unreliable, and consequent ranking of species could be misleading, despite the impression of accuracy provided by this quantitative approach.
+The WCPFC ERA compared an Rmax based index with an adapted version of the life history strategy variable (weighting it by age at first breeding, and called the 'Fecundity Factors Index'), and found them to be closely correlated.
+The use of the more straightforward measure for productivity is preferred by these authors, as it has been found to provide sufficient discrimination among species in relation to their capacity to buffer impacts of fisheries, and more appropriately reflects the current availability and quality of data.

-5. Measures of seabird distribution
+3.5.
+Measures of seabird distribution